Small Models Have Emotions, Too!

 Manifold

-TODO Insert animation of UMAP across language pairs for each language – how they live on the same spiral and then the japanese spiral shrinks towards center as layers progress
+TODO Insert animation of UMAP across language pairs for each language – how they live on the same spiral and then the Japanese spiral shrinks towards center as layers progress

 Steering Experiments